basiliscos/perl-Algorithm-Backoff/README.md

 `some_service` again.
 If it continue to fail it the sleep delay before next attempts will be `5`, and it will emit additional warnings.

+# DESCRIPTION

+The backoff algorihm generates sequence of numbers, each one is just doubled previous value until it hits maximum.
+The first value is by convension zero.

+This numbers are useful, for example, when some service is choking under load (or restarting), and instead of endlessly poll it like

+    while(1) {
+        try {
+            $service->connect;
+            $service->get_something;
+        };
+    }

+The algorim allows to poll it in more polite manner, i.e. with increasing delay with each next attempt.

 # STATIC METHODS